2pintsoftware/2Pint-DeployR/Installs/Pre-Reqs/readme.md

 This folder will contain scripts to automate the installation of Pre-reqs You can open the script and paste them into your environment, or run the powershell command listed under the script directly in Elevated PowerShell console: iex (irm URL to script)

-Note these are meant for a POC, and will make several assumptions for you.
+[!NOTE] These are meant for a POC, and will make several assumptions for you.
 If you want to setup DeployR in Production, essepcially the SQL stuff, you'll want to follow the 2Pint Videos instead.

 ## Order